broadinstitute/lunaris/README.md

 The *write* step uses the *TSVWriter* tool to write a stream of objects to a TSV file.
 The from argument contains the name of the step that produces the stream of objects to be written. file is the file to be written to.

-A file in Lunaris can be a local file or a file stored on Google Cloud Storage.
+A file in Lunaris can be a local file, or a file stored on Google Cloud Storage.

 #### Request